Liceu Dr. Francisco Machado

-The Liceu Dr. Francisco Machado is a neoclassical Portuguese colonial former school building in the Colmera suco of Dili, capital city of Timor-Leste.
+The Liceu Dr. Francisco Machado is a neoclassical Portuguese colonial school building in the Colmera suco of Dili, capital city of Timor-Leste.
 It is located one block west of the National Parliament of East Timor, and faces Rua de Moçambique (formerly Rua Dom Fernando).
 Today, it houses the Faculty of Education, Arts and Humanities of the Universidade Nacional Timor Lorosa'e.